kurdi-dev/fib-sdk/README.md

 ### Create a payment instance

-After creating an Fib instance and authenticating, you can create a payment instance by calling the `create()` method from the payment instance, this will returns the API request's response object, you can create a payemnt like this:
+After creating a Fib instance and authenticating, you can create a payment instance by calling the `create()` method from the payment instance, this will return the API request's response object, you can create a payment like this:

 ```js
 const payment = fib.payment